BUDGET STRATEGY: GETTING THE DEAL DONE

 - Cultivate a clientele.
 Effective public managers understand who “uses” and who “benefits” from their programs and services.
 They also understand that those users are the best advocates for a program.
 This is especially true for programs that benefit children, the disabled, and other vulnerable populations.
 A simple anecdote about a program from one of its clients can be exponentially more powerful than a well-done differential cost analysis.

 - Make friends with legislators.
 Legislators are much more likely to support a program when they understand that program and who benefits from it.
-This is particularly true when that program benefits their constituents, and when they played a role in creating, expanding, or protecting it.
+This is particularly true when that program benefits its constituents, and when the legislators played a role in creating, expanding, or protecting it.
 Of course, this strategy comes with risks.
-Governors, mayors, and other executives often try to limit department heads and program managers’ access to legislators to prevent staff relationships with legislators that might undermine their own budget priorities.
+Governors, mayors, and other executives often try to limit department heads’ and program managers’ access to legislators to prevent staff relationships with legislators that might undermine their own budget priorities.

 - “Round it Up.”
 This is especially true on the spending side.
-Rounding up caseloads, spending estimates, interest expenses, and other costs will expand budget authority and, if actual spending falls short of budgeted spending, create an end of year “surplus.”
-The risk is that persistent over-budgeting for spending can undermine a budget-maker’s credibility.
+Rounding up caseloads, spending estimates, interest expenses, and other costs will expand the budget authority and, if actual spending falls short of budgeted spending, create an end-of-year “surplus.”
+The risk is that persistent over-budgeting for spending can undermine a budget maker’s credibility.

 - “We have a crisis.”
 Some managers like to project that major revenue shortfalls or spending cuts are imminent, even if they aren’t.
 Staff who believe they might face difficult budget cuts are more likely to manage their programs with careful attention to spending discipline and timely collection of revenues.
 Of course, this can also lead to staff burn-out and ruin a manager’s credibility if said crisis never happens.

 A few strategies are most effective when a manager is asked to trim their budget.